confluentinc/ksql/documentation/quickstart.rst

 4. Provide example with "PARTITION BY" to assign key, if ROWKEY is null.  <TODO: discuss/resolve KSQL-146 in case this changes the keywords>

-5. <TODO: INSERT example with limit keyword, requires KSQL-140>

-6. <TODO: INSERT JOIN example, requires KSQL-152>
+5. <TODO: INSERT JOIN example, requires KSQL-152>

-7. <TODO: window example, requires KSQL-152>
+6. <TODO: window example, requires KSQL-152>

 Use JSON and Avro formats